B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Commit crimes, robberies, or transport individuals without a valid roleplay reason.

 ⚠️ All pilots must follow these rules!
 Failure to comply will result in severe penalties!

+<span style="color: red">Sanctions:</span>

+- First offense: Warn + Removal of the licenses
+- Second offense: Ban 1 - 3 zile + Removal of the licenses
+- Three or more offenses: Ban 3 - 7 zile + Removal of the licenses

 ### <a id="5.6"></a><span style="color: #0088CC">5.6 Car-Ram (CR)</span>
 Using the vehicle with the intention of hitting another vehicle without a previous roleplay or parking it over a player is prohibited.